mirzawaqasahmed/ASA-Telemetry-Guide/README.md

 ```

 Another potential issue is that the testbed-asa.yaml file in the director telegraf/scripts directory is not accurate for your device, ensure credentials, IP and device names all match in the topology and your environment.

-Note: I am using the TIG stack container from Jeremy Cohoe as I've mentioned.
-I am planing on rewriting parts of this lab with a fresh TIG stack install however for ease of use today we will be using Jeremy's container which I've also used in other labs.

 ## Step 3 - Configure Telegraf and Build Dashboards